 Step 6 – Scoop Off ‘The Crust’

-Use a spoon to scoop any grounds, known as the crust, from the top of the coffee.
-This will reduce the sediment that will ultimately end up in your coffee otherwise.
+If you really want to get the coffee brewing method right, use a spoon to scoop any grounds from the top.
+This is known as the crust.
+Scooping the crust from the top will reduce the sediment that will ultimately end up in your coffee otherwise.

 Step 7 – Plunge

-That satisfying feeling of pressing the plunger to the bottom of the cafetière is next and the last step before you serve your coffee.
+Once all the steps above are completed, and have you waited the desired 3-4 minutes, then comes the final step.
+This is the satisfying feeling of pressing the plunger to the bottom of the cafetière and the last step before you serve, and enjoy, your coffee.

 Getting Acquainted with Cafetière Coffee

-Maybe you haven’t tried cafetière coffee yet but are tempted after reading this.
-Why don’t you check out our fabulous range of cafetières, along with our sustainable coffee brand, Cool Earth.
-If you want to introduce great coffee into the workplace, you can download our brochure and pop it on your bosses desk!
+Maybe you haven’t tried cafetière coffee yet but are tempted after reading our guide on how to make the perfect cafetière coffee.
+Why not check out our fabulous range of cafetières and sustainable coffee?
+We even have a range of teas, including herbal tea.
+If you want to introduce great coffee into the workplace, you can download the Office Coffee Company brochure and pop it on your boss’s desk!
 If you are the boss, what are you waiting for?
-You can even book a coffee tasting session in your office or workplace, alternatively check out some of our cafeiere grind coffee by clicking here.
+You can even book a coffee tasting session in your office or workplace, alternatively check out some of our ground coffee by clicking here.